-It is best practice to install epoxy worktops in the final stages of construction, and cover with a cloth for protection.
-This reduces the risk of damage by tradesmen, who have been known to use tops as workbenches or scaffolding.
-Be sure to store all worksurfaces flat and protected, do not lean against the wall as they may warp.
+It is best practice to install the worksurfaces in the final stages of construction.
+Keep the protective film intact and cover with a cloth for protection until the project is fully completed.
+This reduces the risk of damage by tools, or use of the tops as workbenches or scaffolding.
+Be sure to store all worksurfaces flat and protected, and do not lean against the wall as they may warp.